elialcodes/Typescript-exercises/README.md

-## Typescript exercises :rocket :clapper:
+## Typescript exercises :book: :blush: :pencil:

 This repository is about some exercises made by me to study Typescript.
 It contains examples and comments to understand the code.
 Maybe it can help someone.